 A new innovative workforce education initiative project will prepare citizens in the construction trade through Habitat for Humanity of Oakland County and Oakland University

-Habitat for Humanity of Oakland County has partnered with Oakland University to help Pontiac school graduates and Pontiac residents with employment in the construction trade and future homeownership through a new Workforce Education initiative.
+Habitat for Humanity of Oakland County has partnered with Oakland University to help Pontiac school graduates and Pontiac residents with employment in the construction trade (that is available with CRE Resources) and future homeownership through a new Workforce Education initiative.

 The Oakland University Pontiac Initiative is collaborating with more than 27 organizations from government, industry, education, and non-profit as part of the TDC, which seeks to provide training and jobs for un- or underemployed workers using a $150,000 Marshall Plan for Talent Innovation Grant from the State of Michigan.